Last Updated on August 14, 2024 by Mary Phagan

 Note: When W. J. Phagan died in 1914, he left my grandfather an inheritance of $186 which equals to the value of $5707.49 in 2024.

 "Fannie Phagan and her children appreciated what W.J. was doing for them, but they also felt the desire to support their family themselves.
 So sometime after 1910 Fannie Phagan and four of her five children moved to East Point—Atlanta—Georgia, where she started a boarding house, and the children found jobs in the city.
 Charlie Joseph, the middle child, decided he wanted to continue farming and moved in with his Uncle Reuben on Powder Springs Road in Marietta.
-Around that time Mary found work at the National Pencil Company in Atlanta.
+Around spring of 1912, Mary found work at the National Pencil Company in Atlanta.

 "The Phagan family remained close with relatives in Marietta.
 Every so often one of Mary's aunts—Lizzie, Ruth, or Mattie—would ride the trolley from Marietta Square to East Point to pick up Mary and bring her to W.J.'s house.